 - A recent graduate (completed studies within 1 year of applying for this internship) or current student in a graduate/undergraduate school programme from a university;

-- Completed at least two years of undergraduate studies in international relations, law, social sciences or other related areas;
+- Completed at least two years of undergraduate studies in international relations, law, social sciences, health, education or other related areas;

 - Fluent in English, proficiency in other languages i.e. French or Arabic is a plus;

 - Firm commitment to a full-time internship of six months.